x-vin/covidcures/docs/src/naturopathic.md

 **Completely avoid all animal protein and unnatural foods, including the following items:**
 Animal proteins like eggs, meat, fish etc.
 Dairy products like milk, cream, tea, coffee, ghee, butter, paneer, ice cream, rusk etc.
-Refined and packaged foods like refined flours and preparations containing them like cakes and biscuits, refined oils, fast foods like pizzas and burgers, cool drinks, refined salt like iodized table salt and refined sugars, and foods containing them
+Refined and packaged foods like refined flours and preparations containing them like cakes and biscuits, refined oils, fast foods like pizzas and burgers, cool drinks, refined salt like iodized table salt and refined sugars, and foods containing them.
-"

 ### Typical duration of treatment:
 A healthy recovery and maintenance diet for patients with diabetes mellitus